Julie Holmes

 Key speaking topics

-- AI strategy and adoption
+- AI strategy and enterprise adoption

 - AI-empowered teams and workflows